active, engaged learners

 Children develop strong English and maths key skills, and become engaged, active learners throughout their seamless educational journey across the subject areas.

 Elms pupils benefit greatly from the expertise of a strong team of specialist subject teachers.
 Unlike many junior schools, these teachers are experts in their fields and are passionate about teaching primary age children.
-Elms children are taught on-site by specialists in the fields of Music, Design Technology, Modern Foreign Languages, Drama & Dance, Art, Science, Computing and Physical Education.
+Elms children are taught on-site by specialists in the fields of Art, Computing, Design Technology, Drama & Dance, Modern Foreign Languages, Music, Science and Sport.

 Bespoke teaching areas